-California law does not prohibit the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization; however, an affirmative defense may be available for certain prostitution-related offenses.
+California law does not prohibit the criminalization of child sex trafficking victims for sex trafficking and commercial sexual exploitation offenses, including accomplice and co-conspirator liability, committed as a result of their trafficking victimization; however, an affirmative defense may be available.
 Specifically, Cal.
 Penal Code § 236.23 (Human trafficking; affirmative defense; burden and standard) states,

 (a) In addition to any other affirmative defense, it is a defense to a charge of a crime that the person was coerced to commit the offense as a direct result of being a human trafficking victim at the time of the offense and had a reasonable fear of harm.
-This defense does not apply to a serious felony . . . or a violent felony . . . or a violation of Section 236.1 [Human trafficking defined; punishment].

-(b) A defendant asserting the affirmative defense specified in subdivision (a) has the burden of establishing the affirmative defense by a preponderance of the evidence.
+This defense does not apply to a violent felony (b) A defendant asserting the affirmative defense specified in subdivision (a) has the burden of establishing the affirmative defense by a preponderance of the evidence.